abdullah4tech/geneline-vectordb-docs/src/content/docs/getting-started/quick-start.md

 ---
 title: "Quick Start"
-description: "Get started with Qdrant in just a few minutes - create collections, add vectors, and perform searches"
+description: "Get started with GenelineX Qdrant deployment in just a few minutes"
 ---

-This guide will walk you through your first Qdrant operations in just a few minutes.
+This guide will walk you through your first Qdrant operations using the GenelineX managed deployment.
 We'll create a collection, add some points, and perform a search.

 ## Prerequisites

-- Qdrant running locally (see [Installation](/getting-started/installation/))
+- Access to GenelineX Qdrant deployment
 - JavaScript/Node.js environment
+- Your GenelineX API credentials

 ## Step 1: Install the Client